nick-lewis16/Inheritance-Dictionary-Wrapper-/README.md

 In this project, I seek to:
  - create a wrapper for a dictionary using appropriate magic methods
- - define my own Exceptions;
+ - define my own Exceptions
- - develop my understanding of inheritance.
+ - develop my understanding of inheritance